signingtoday/signingtoday-sdk-ruby/docs/Bit4idPathgroupUsersApi.md

   where_email: 'test@mail.com', # String | Returns the users that have the specified email
   where_last_name: 'Doe', # String | Returns the users that have the specified last name
   where_first_name: 'John', # String | Returns the users that have the specified first name
+  where_automatic: false, # Boolean | If set up to **true** returns automatic users only, otherwise returns non automatic users only
+  where_rao: false, # Boolean | If set up to **true** returns rao users only, otherwise returns non rao users only
   page: 1, # Integer | Restricts the search to the chosen page
-  count: 100 # Integer | Sets the number of users per page to display }
+  count: 100, # Integer | Sets the number of users per page to display
+  where_order: 'where_first_name' # String | The **where_order** query parameter takes one or more values separated by a comma and a space.
+The result will be ordered by the first value (ascending order is implied; a \"**-**\" in front of the value indicates descending order), then the second value and so on
+}

 begin